rcqls/EBSpatCGAL/README.md

 ## Install

-Since this package is in development, it is not yet on CRAN but thanks to devtools R package, you can install it in a R session:
+Since this package is in development, it is not yet on CRAN but thanks to devtools R package (to install first if necessary), you can install it in a R session:

 ```{.R execute="false"}
 devtools::install_github("rcqls/EBSpatCGAL")